Quail chicks eating game bird meal from a Hatching Time feeder.

 Feeding Growing Quail (6-8 Weeks)

-As your quail transition from chicks to adults, their dietary requirements adjust slightly.
+As your quail grow out of the chick stage, their feed needs change a bit.
 Around 6 weeks, switch them to a grower feed with about 20-22% protein.
 This helps sustain their rapid development as they prepare for maturity.

 • Frequency: Continue with free-choice feeding during this phase to ensure they receive all the nutrients they need for continued growth and eventual egg production.